 The blocks themselves have air cells inside (left).
 If these internal cells are allowed to ventilate to the outside (above), to "breath", moisture that is in the wall will be able to evaporate and be less inclined to pass through to the interior.
-This is was done in the older brick buildings in Chicago, where the parapet wall was "capped" with clay coping tiles.
+This is was done in the older brick buildings in Chicago, where the parapet wall was "capped" with clay coping tiles and many of these buildings are over 80 years old and still in good condition.
 The inside and outside edges of these tiles provided an air space that allowed the interior of the brick walls to breath.

 Mortar and block cracks - Another concern is cracking of the mortar.
 Intuitively, we think that big cracks in the mortar between the block will allow more water to enter the wall.
 In fact, the opposite is true.
 Big cracks do allow waster to enter, but they also allow this same water to drain out.
 Small, hairline cracks are much more of a problem.
 They do not just "allow" water to enter the crack, that actually suck it in through a process called capillary action.
 Because the crack is so narrow, the surface tension of the water draws rain into the crack where it is soon absorbed by the blocks natural porosity.
 Another problem with the mortar is caused by the employment of masons who do not understand the local conditions.
 Many newly immigrated masons have a long tradition, "from the old country" to add extra sand to the already pre-mixed mortar.
 They believe that this will make the mortar stronger, when it also makes the mortar more water absorbent.
 Both these factors lead to water being absorbed into the block.